 In our search for the best concertinas, we scoured the web and found nearly a dozen instruments to review.

 We narrowed down our selection by focusing on English and Anglo concertinas, which are the most commonly accessible styles in the market.
+If you want to learn about your new instrument with recorded music, take a look at the best turntable to start.

 We then chose concertina models that aren’t too complicated for beginners to play with but still offered more advanced musicians a great range of sound, ideally with keys within the 20 to 30 range.
 Our favorites produce clear, loud sounds in beautiful tones.